ghzserg/zmod_ff5x/README.md

 - Use this [3MF](https://github.com/function3d/zmod_ff5x/raw/refs/heads/1.6/PinkyWings_FireDragon.3mf) with Bambu Studio (from there you can save settings such as user profiles)

-- Download the post-processing scripts purge_tower_exclude_object.py and ifs_colors.py to your PC and adapt the paths in the Bambu Studio post-processing scripts.
+- Download the post-processing scripts purge_tower_exclude_object.py and ifs_colors.py to your PC and adapt the paths in the Bambu Studio post-processing scripts

 ## Pull request yours issues
-Let's do what Flashforge didn't want to do.
+Let's do what Flashforge didn't want to do

 ## Results
 <img width="1005" height="1113" alt="image" src="https://github.com/user-attachments/assets/f6812bbf-ffd2-45d0-85fb-2e95d7d04b9b" />